Skip to Content

 (These are my FAVORITE liquid travel containers that are the perfect size and are reusable.
 It’s way easier and cheaper than buying travel size items each time!)

-And you can leave your jackets, shoes, and belts on when going through security.
-This alone makes the line move faster, but because (at this point) there aren’t that many people who have TSA PreCheck, the lines also tend to be shorter than standard lines.
+And you can leave your light jackets (not coats), shoes, and belts on when going through security.
+This alone makes the line move faster.

 Can I use it anytime I fly?